-- Facilities for the storage, decanting and transshipping of water-hazardous substances ("LAU" facilities) - Facilities for the production, treatment and use of water-hazardous substances ("HBV" facilities) - Piping systems for the handling of waterpolluting substances contaminate the soil, water and ground-water, causing serious environmental damage.
+- Facilities for the storage, decanting and transshipping of water-hazardous subs-tances ("LAU" facilities) - Facilities for the production, treatment and use of water-hazardous substances ("HBV" facilities) - Piping systems for the handling of waterpolluting substances

+Every operator of such facilities must be aware that the leaking of water-hazardous substances can cause harm and permanently contaminate the soil, water and groundwater, causing serious environmental damage.
 The concern addressed in Article 62 WHG is to be interpreted in such a way that not even the tiniest possibility of harm to water properties may be tolerated from the construction of such a facility, via its utilisation, up to and including its closure.